 Near the end of the book the author illuminates how too many decisions get made:

-Which approach does your company use to make decisions?
+Which approach do you use to make decisions?